NikhilMukraj/spiking-neural-networks/README.md

       - [x] Calculation of spectral analysis
       - [x] Calculation of Earth moving distance
     - [ ] Option to rewrite Fourier analysis to file
+  - [ ] Function that can simulate more than one lattice that have different parameters but are connected by neurons (for instance one lattice can have plasticity while the other does not)
 - [ ] Hodgkin Huxley
   - [x] Basic gating
   - [ ] Neurotransmission